Learn more about planting, pruning, fertilizing, weed control, and harvesting blackcurrants

 The mechanical harvest in blackcurrant plantations can reduce costs by 80% and improve labor productivity.

 For harvesting blackcurrants, we offer a full line of blackcurrant harvesters.
 One of the best-known blackcurrant harvesters in Europe is the half-row berry harvester JAREK 5.
 Our Blackcurrant harvesters have been operating for several decades, we have sold more than 1500 harvesters under the name of JAREK for different types of berries.
-It’s highly recommended for plantation from 1 ha to 15 ha.
+It’s highly recommended for plantations from 1 ha to 15 ha.

 Above 15 ha, we recommend the berry harvester OSKAR A01 a pull-type for collecting currants from the whole row.
 For plantations above 30 ha, we recommend the self-propelled blackcurrant harvester OSKAR 4WD.